 9.3.3 Remanent Memory

 A total of 128 kbytes of remanent memory is available for the IEC-61131 application.

-The remanent section is subdivided into the flag area (memory) and the retain area.
+The remanent area is divided into the retain area and the persistence area.
+The areas are automatically distributed by CODESYS V3.